 https://global-tipping-points.org/

-Emerging movement of scientists and other experts aiming to advance the understanding of tipping points in the Earth system and in socio-economic systems.
+Initiative involving many scientists and other experts aiming to advance the understanding of tipping points in the Earth system and in socio-economic systems.

 World Climate Research Programme Lighthouse Activities